 Following the data scandal, Firefox was quick on the job removing the extension page from their store and disabling it from users’ browsers.
 “We decided to block [Stylish] because of violation of data practices outlined in the review policy,” stated Andreas Wagner, software engineer for Mozilla.

 While Google did not offer a statement, Stylish Chrome Web Store page returns a 404 error upon checking.

-Try out Stylus instead
+Try out Stylus browser extension instead

 As popular Stylish as a browser add-on is, there is an alternative that works exactly just like the same, but with the added peace of mind that your private data stays with you.
 It’s available currently on Chrome, Firefox and Opera.